Cohomological rigidity of oriented Hantzsche-Wendt manidolds: Properties of Hantzsche-Wendt matrices

 {\em (II)} if $i\sim_3 j 2mm\Longrightarrow 2mm C_i = C_j.$ \end{lem} {\bf Proof:} For the proof of (I) let us assume that $i,j$ (where $i < j$) are connected by a 2-edge; i.e $A_{i,j} = 2.$ Let $r$ be some column of a matrix $D.$ Let us consider a diagonal submatrix of the matrix $M$ related to $(i,j,r)$.
 It looks like

 The sums of the first two columns are zero.
 Since a Lemma \ref{defect1} a sum of elements of the last one is not zero.
-Hence $a = b.$ We have just proved that if $A_{i,j} = 2$ then $D_i = D_{j}.$ It also means that if $i\sim_2 j$ then $D_i = D_j.$ The proof of the second point of a lemma is similar.
+Hence $a = b.$ We have just proved that if $A_{i,j} = 2$ then $D_i = D_{j}.$ It also means that if $i\sim_2 j$ then $D_i = D_j.$ The proof of the second point of the lemma is similar.
 2mm 120mm $\Box$ 3mm

 The next lemmas are about possibilites of complement of some matrices to a \emph{$HW$-matrix}.
-We shall first consider an odd case. \begin{lem} Let $A\in {\cal D}^{m\times m}$ be a symmetric matrix with $1$ on the diagonal and $\{2,3\}$ outside diagonal with a column sums equal to 1.
+We shall first consider an odd case. \begin{lem} Let $A\in {\cal D}^{m\times m}$ be a symmetric matrix with $1$ on the diagonal and $\{2,3\}$ off the diagonal with a column sums equal to 1.
 Assume that $m > 1.$ Then a matrix

 cannot be complement to \emph{$HW$-matrix}. \end{lem} {\bf Proof:} Let us assume that there axists a \emph{$HW$-matrix}

 From assumption $m$ is an odd number and hights of the blocks $2$ and $3$ are also odd.
 We shall use induction.
 For $m = 3$